Org Design Guide: Create a "current state" organizational chart

 Generate an org structure using a CSV

-Using a CSV is a simple and effective way to generate a full org structure, so long as each person in your spreadsheet has a first and last name or full name and a manager is added who is also in the spreadsheet as a person to be imported.
+Using a CSV is a simple and effective way to generate a full org structure, so long as our import engine can discern a manager for each position in your spreadsheet.
 By reading the list of people and their managers, Functionly's import engine knows what the reporting lines should look like.

 Generate an org structure using an integration